natalieagus/50002/docs/Software/k_stackandprocedures.md

 The calling and callee sequence is designed such that we have a fixed convention for **linking procedures**.
 The data structure needed for procedure linkage is a **stack**, and it can simply be implemented using macroinstructions: `PUSH` and `POP` on some unused memory block, which address is stored in register `R29: SP`.

 It is extremely important to change the content of `SP` (reserved stack pointer register) to reflect a memory address where there isn’t any important instruction or data in it.
 Remember that `PUSH` and `POP` each require **two clock cycles to complete**, because each of them is consisted of two atomic $$\beta$$ instructions.

 We also **reserve** two other registers: `R27: BP` and `R28: LP` for this purpose, so that we know where to get the function arguments from the stack, and return address (back to the caller).

-> We do not use these registers `R27, R28, and R29` for other purposes.
+We do not use these registers `R27, R28, and R29` for other purposes.

 The callee has to leave *stack data* **unchanged**  upon returning to the caller, that is to clear whatever data that was put in the stack during its execution.
-As a result, we might find **dangling pointers:**
->  e.g: pointer that points to an address that is no longer used.
+As a result, we might find **dangling pointers:** pointer that points to an address that is no longer used.

 when we try to access a function's local variable long after the function has returned.